tfKamran/hangouts-auto-reply-bot/README.md

     hangouts-auto-reply-bot-configure list

+To clear the configurations, you can use the following command:

+    hangouts-auto-reply-bot-configure clear

 If you prefer, you can edit the configuration file manually, which is located at `~/.hangouts-auto-reply-bot.json`.

 **Note:** You need to restart the bot after you make any change in the configuration.